-The SEFA has been prepared on the accrual basis of accounting which is the method of accounting used for the consolidated financial statements.
-Such expenditures are recognized following, as applicable, either the cost principles in Office of Management and Budget Circular A-122, Cost Principles for Non-Profit Organizations, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), wherein certain types of expenditures are not allowed or are limited as to reimbursement.
+The Schedule of Expenditures of Federal Awards has been prepared on the accrual basis of accounting which is the method of accounting used for the consolidated financial statements.
+Such expenditures are recognized following, as applicable, either the cost principles of Uniform Guidance, wherein certain types of expenditures are not allowed or are limited as to reimbursement.
 Negative amounts shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.